prachic17/prachic17/README.md

 - 👋 Hi, I’m Prachi Chittora
 - 👀 I’m working on Angular12 and Spring Boot
 - 🌱 I’m currently learning Backend
-- 💞️ I’m looking to collaborate on Front End Web Development
 - 📫 You can reach me at <a href="chittoraprachi17@gmail.com"> chittoraprachi17@gmail.com 👋 </a>
 - ⚡ Fun Fact - I have a thing for Food😋 and Sunsets🌇